takanuva15/verify-changelog-updated/README.md

-# verify-changelog-updated GitHub Action
+# verify-file-updated GitHub Action
-A simple GitHub Action that runs a sanity check on your PRs to verify that the changelog file has been updated.
-(If you're anything like me, you may have merged a PR or two while completely forgetting to update the changelog)
+This started out as a simple GitHub Action to check whether the changelog file had been updated in PR builds since, if you're anything like me, you may have merged a PR or two while completely forgetting to update the changelog.
+Since this action's code is pretty generic though, it can apply to any file in your repo such as the README or CONTRIBUTING file - thus I updated this action to reflect the fact that you can check for any file.

 ## Getting Started
 Assuming you have a file named `CHANGELOG.md` within the root of your repository, add the following to a new file `.github\workflows\verify_pr.yml`: